vectormodular/mmSite/_pages/baseOsc.md

 When in LFO mode, the module's LED indicators display output polarity, enhancing visual feedback.

-The built-in quantizer supports 19 scales and allows you to choose root notes, with LEDs indicating the current scale + root configuration.
+The built-in quantizer supports 19 scales and allows you to choose the root note, with LEDs indicating the current scale + root configuration.

-A global bit reduction parameter for oscillator output allows can be set from 1-bit to 16-bit resolution.
+A global bit reduction parameter for oscillator output can be set from 1-bit to 16-bit resolution.

-The baseOsc is ready to be an essential building block for shaping both musical and experimental sounds in your patches.
+The baseOsc is ready to be an essential building block in your patches for shaping both musical and experimental sounds.

 ## Features